RishabhGithub7348/Resume_Profile_Builder/README.md

 ## Getting Started

-To get started with the Oruphone Resume Profile Builder, follow these steps:
+To get started with the  Resume Profile Builder, follow these steps:

 1. Clone the repository: `git clone https://github.com/Oruphone/Resume-Profile-Builder.git`
 2. Navigate to the project directory: `cd Resume-Profile-Builder`